Pradipbabar/100-Days-of-Go/Advanced_topics/Data_Storage_and_ Retrieval/README.md

 # Advanced Data Storage and Retrieval

-**Day 66: Introduction to Advanced Data Storage and Retrieval**
+## Introduction to Advanced Data Storage and Retrieval

-- Explored advanced data storage and retrieval techniques in Go.
+- Explore advanced data storage and retrieval techniques in Go.
-- Started understanding NoSQL databases and their integration with Go applications.
+- Start understanding NoSQL databases and their integration with Go applications.

-**Day 67: Integration with MongoDB**
+## Integration with MongoDB

-- Explored MongoDB as a NoSQL database.
+- Explore MongoDB as a NoSQL database.
-- Integrated MongoDB into a Go application.
+- Integrate MongoDB into a Go application.
-- Implemented basic CRUD operations with MongoDB and Go.
+- Implement basic CRUD operations with MongoDB and Go.

-**Day 68: Advanced Data Retrieval Techniques**
+## Advanced Data Retrieval Techniques

-- Dived into advanced data retrieval techniques, including aggregation and indexing.
+- Dive into advanced data retrieval techniques, including aggregation and indexing.
-- Explored how to optimize queries for performance.
+- Explore how to optimize queries for performance.

-**Day 69: NoSQL Integration (Continued)**
+## NoSQL Integration (Continued)

-- Continued exploring NoSQL databases beyond MongoDB, considering options like Cassandra.
+- Continue exploring NoSQL databases beyond MongoDB, considering options like Cassandra.
-- Compared the strengths and use cases of different NoSQL databases.
+- Compare the strengths and use cases of different NoSQL databases.

-**Day 70: Trade-offs and Recap**
+## Trade-offs and Recap

-- Understood the trade-offs between different types of databases for specific use cases.
+- Understand the trade-offs between different types of databases for specific use cases.
-- Summarized the key learnings and insights gained during the deep dive into advanced data storage and retrieval in Go.
+- Summarize the key learnings and insights gained during the deep dive into advanced data storage and retrieval in Go.